 Mr. Lightstone: Thank you, Mr. Chairman.
-Thank you, minister, for that response I appreciate that.
-As well as your commitment to have a discussion with the Minister of Environment.
-So the Qulliq Energy Corporation is seeking to make amendments to its Net Metering policy and is seeking to increase the amount of municipal assets that can be access the Net Metering Program from one to two, which is great that it's being doubled;
+Thank you, minister, for that response.
+I appreciate that as well as your commitment to have a discussion with the Minister of Environment.
+The

-however, its my understanding that many of the community freezers are municipal assets and, one of the many municipal assets that are heavily, have a heavy demand, or a large demand on electricity.
+Qulliq Energy Corporation is seeking to make amendments to its Net Metering policy and is seeking to increase the amount of municipal assets that can be access the Net Metering Program from one to two, which is great that it's being doubled; however, its my understanding that many of the community freezers are municipal assets and, one of the many municipal assets that are heavily, have a heavy demand, or a large demand on electricity.

-So, I guess the next question with regards to the climate change secretariat is if that increase is adequate and whether or not the minister or the climate change secretariat intends to make a submission to URRC with regards to the amount of assets that can be connected to net metering.
+I guess the next question with regards to the Climate Change Secretariat is if that increase is adequate and whether or not the minister or the Climate Change Secretariat intends to make a submission to URRC with regards to the amount of assets that can be connected to net metering.
 Thank you, Mr. Chairman.